nhuntwalker/flask-book/ch1/first-real-app.rst

 We won't be working with ``serviceWorker.ts``, so I'm going to pass over that for now.
 We also won't be touching ``react-app-env.d.ts``, though it's worth noting that this is where the object types in ``react-scripts`` are being referenced.
+Finally, we can remove ``App.test.tsx``, as we won't be writing tests for the duration of the book.

 ``App.tsx`` is our application in its entirety, full-stop.
 Anything we want on our front-end will go through here.